Metric Analysis

 Note that we only have 2 years for the mobility disability metric - 2023 and 2024.
 But we don’t have a smoothed 5-year population for 2024, only 2023.
 So we can only use a single year, which means there is no variation in year.
 So we are dropping this from the analysis.

-Out of 34 metrics with > 1 time point, we have 23 metrics that change significantly over time (67.65%).
+Out of 38 metrics with > 1 time point, we have 24 metrics that change significantly over time (63.16%).

 Still have to make sense of the directional values of our metrics.
 These were defined in the Aggregation from the main analysis branch.
+In this next chunk, we assign normative directions to each metric so we can tell whether they are getting better or worse over time based on whether high values or low values are desirable.

 Code